modelica/ModelicaSpecification/Tutorial.md

 ```Modelica
   Resistor R1(R=10);
 ```
-declares a component R1 to be of class Resistor and sets the default value of the resistance, R, to 10.
+declares a component `R1` to be of class `Resistor` and sets the default value of the resistance, `R`, to `10`.
 The connections specify the interactions between the components.
 In other modeling languages connectors are referred as cuts, ports or terminals.
 The language element connect is a special operator that generates equations taking into account what kind of quantities that are involved as explained below.